Illegal immigration to Mexico: Guatemala

-On 14 September 2018, the American media reported that Jacklyn, a Guatemaltan, had died at 7 in custody at US Customs.
+In December 2018 Jacklyn, a 7 year old Guatemalan, died in custody at US Customs after crossing illegally from Mexico to the US.

 Public opinion

 A 2019 survey sponsored by The Washington Post and the Mexican newspaper Reforma gathered information on public opinion regarding illegal immigration to Mexico.
 It was conducted on July 9 to 14, 2019 for 1,200 Mexicans adults across the country in 100 election districts by way of face-to-face interviews.
 According to the survey, Mexicans are profoundly frustrated with illegal immigrants after a year of increased migration through their country from Central America.
 The survey demonstrates that only 7% of Mexicans think that Mexico should provide residency to Central American immigrants, and another 33% support allowing them to temporarily stay in Mexico while the United States comes to a decision regarding their admittance.
 However, 55% say that illegal immigrants should be deported to their home countries.
 The findings disprove the perception that Mexicans support the influx of Central Americans.
 The data results instead suggest that Mexicans oppose the migrants traversing through their country, a sentiment that was shared by numerous supporters of US President Donald Trump.
 The survey found that more than 6 in 10 Mexicans think that migrants pose a burden on their country because they take jobs and benefits that should belong to Mexicans.